-D. Match the words / expressions from the text with their synonyms in the box:
+• Match the words / expressions from the text with their synonyms in the box:

 chance fan

-creator hit the shelves
+creator hit the shelves enthusiast

-scruffy nasty
+scruffy nasty untidy

-slightly expertise
+slightly expertise horrible

-E. Now discuss the following:
+Ξ. Now discuss the following: opportunity a little

-- a.
-Do you like looking at photos of yourself when you were younger? - b.
-What adjective would you use to describe yourself at the age of 5 and why? - c.
+a.
+Do you like looking at pl you were younger? notos of yourself when know-how originator

+b.
+What adjective would yo at the age of 5 and why? went on sale

+c.
 Would you like to be five again?
 Why / Why not?

-enthusiast

-untidy

-horrible

-opportunity

-a little

-know-how

-originator

-went on sale